Property Tax Protection Program

 Galveston County Property Tax Protests Resolved Informally

-While the people of Galveston prefer formal hearings with the appraisal review board (ARB), informal appeals are certainly useful.
+While the people of Galveston have great success with formal hearings with the appraisal review board (ARB), informal appeals are still the most popular.
 More than just a gateway to the ARB and lawsuits, these humble tools allow the average person the chance to take on the Galveston County Central Appraisal District (GCAD) and win.
 Get help from one of the biggest property tax firms in the nation when you enroll with O’Connor for your protest.
 Houston-based, O’Connor has been fighting GCAD and other districts for over 50 years.

 GCAD Informal Settlements

-Galveston County has some of the highest protest values in Texas when it comes to the ARB and judicial appeals, but that does not mean that informal protests are lacking.
-These settlements have been on the rise as well, with 2023 being the only down year seen since 2019.
-That is still a bit of a misnomer, as 35,915 settlements is still an excellent figure.
-Throw in the fact that 2022 was the best year in the history of the county for informal appeals, and this retreat does not look so shabby.
+Galveston County has some of the highest protest values in Texas when it comes to the ARB and judicial appeals, but that does not mean that initial protests are lacking.
+These settlements have been on the rise as well, with 2024 being the second down year seen since 2019.
+That is still a bit of a misnomer, as 34,447 settlements is still an excellent figure.
+Throw in the fact that 2022 was the best year in the history of the county for simple appeals, and this two-year retreat does not look so shabby.

 Leading the charge, as expected, were single family homes.
-There were 28,641 residential settlements in 2023.
-While down from 34.560 in 2022, this was still the third-best ever seen in the county.
-7,275 commercial settlements that were taken care of informally were a bit down, but better than average.
+There were 28,977 residential settlements in 2024.
+This slightly exceeded the 2023 total, making 2024 the third-most successful campaign in the county’s history.
+5,470 commercial settlements that were taken care of informally were a bit down, but better than average.
 As businesses are hyper-focused on both judicial appeals and ARB hearings, it is common for settlements at this level to be rejected out of hand.

 Resulted in Reduction Through Informal Process Galveston CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.